 Rosario and Pinto homer off Snell, Rays beat Giants

-ST. PETERSBURG -- Amed Rosario and René Pinto homered off Blake Snell in his return to Tropicana Field, and the Tampa Bay Rays beat the San Francisco Giants 9-4 on Sunday.
+ST. PETERSBURG -- Blake Snell had a rough return to Tropicana Field with the San Francisco Giants.

-Rosario hit a two-run homer during a three-run first and Pinto had a fourth-inning three-run drive.
-The light-hitting Pinto, who had two hits and nine strikeouts in his previous 13 at-bats, added a solo homer in the sixth against Kai-Wei Teng.
+The two-time Cy Young Award winner allowed seven runs over four innings on Sunday in a 9-4 loss to the Tampa Bay Rays, including a pair of home runs.

-Snell (0-2) gave up seven hits, walked two and struck out four over four innings in his second start with San Francisco after signing a $62 million, two-year contract that allows him to opt out after this season.
-The two-time Cy Young Award winner threw 48 of 78 pitches for strikes.
+Amed Rosario hit a two-run homer in a three-run first and light-hitting catcher René Pinto connected on a three-run drive in the fourth.
+Pinto had two hits and nine strikeouts in his previous 13 at-bats.

-"Obviously the numbers would suggest not his best outing, but move on to the next one and one of the starts he's going to find it and find his footing," Giants manager Bob Melvin said.
+Snell gave up six hits, two walks and struck out four.
+He threw 48 of 78 pitches for strikes.

-The 31-year-old left-hander signed with the Tampa Bay Rays in 2011, made it to the major leagues in 2016 and won his first Cy Young with the Rays in 2018.
+The seven earned runs tied Snell's career high.
+Only one San Francisco starter, Alex Cobb on May 28 at Milwaukee, gave up seven earned runs last season.

-"Look, it was good for us," Rays manager Kevin Cash said.
-"A really talented pitcher, one of the game's best.
-The command might not have been there, but the stuff certainly looked about the same.
-We're fortunate to get him today."
+"I think the guys had patience today," Rosario said through a translator.
+"I think they had the plan and I think we executed it right, and did what we wanted to do."

-Michael Conforto connected on a solo homer for the Giants, who have lost five of eight.
-He has 13 RBIs in 15 games this season.
+Snell, a 31-year-old left-hander, signed with the Tampa Bay Rays in 2011, made it to the major leagues in 2016 and was traded to San Diego after the 2020 season.
+He won his first Cy Young with the Rays in 2018, when he went 21-5, and made a pair of 2020 World Series starts against the Los Angeles Dodgers.

 TRAINER'S ROOM